Procedure coding used for the submission of a healthcare services claim consists of two industry standard coding systems:

-Modifiers are required on any piece of DME that can be rented to own, whether that is a daily rental, a monthly rental, or a continuous rental of the equipment.
-Add one of the following modifiers to reflect whether the equipment is either a purchased, replacement or rented piece of equipment:
+Modifiers are required on any piece of DME that is rental only, purchase only or rental to purchase/outright purchase.
+Add one of the following modifiers to reflect whether the equipment is either a purchase, a replacement, or a rented piece of equipment:

-Units of service must also match the type of DME rental in order to be correctly reimbursed:
+Units of service must also match the type of DME rental to be correctly reimbursed:

-Any services rendered within the 3-calendar day window that are not related to a planned inpatient admission must be identified on the UB-04 claim form as being unrelated by using Condition Code 51-Attestation of Unrelated Outpatient Non-diagnostic Services in Field Locator 18-28.
+Any services rendered within the 3-calendar day window or immediate 72-hour period prior to the admission that are not related to a planned inpatient admission must be identified on the UB-04 claim form as being unrelated by using Condition Code 51-Attestation of Unrelated Outpatient Non-diagnostic Services in Field Locator 18-28.

 Any services rendered on the date of an unplanned inpatient admission as part of an emergency room visit that led to the unplanned inpatient admission should be included on the inpatient admission claim.
 Such an unplanned emergency inpatient admission should be identified using Admission Type Code 1-Emergency in Field Locator 14 of the UB-04 claim form.

-Emergency room visits that occur within three calendar days prior to an inpatient admission that are diagnostically related to the inpatient admission will be considered part of the inpatient admission.
+Emergency room visits that occur within 3-calendar days or the immediate 72 hours prior to an inpatient admission that are diagnostically related to the inpatient admission will be considered part of the inpatient admission.
 These visits are denied separate reimbursement.